microsoft/pxt/docs/language.md

 * objects use reference counting
 * classes are laid out using static type information (like in C), so there is little memory overhead

-PXT also supports dynamic objects, which are essentially string-to-value hashes - these have much higher memory overhead, and would be typically the only thing available in a dynamic language.
+PXT also supports dynamic objects (also reference counted), which are essentially string-to-value mappings - these have much higher memory overhead, and would be typically the only thing available in a dynamic language.

-This lends itself to significant performance improvements over typical dynamic VM implementations:
+All of this lends itself to significant performance improvements over typical dynamic VM implementations:
-* code is never in any byte-code form that needs to be interpreted; this results in execution slowdowns of 2-3x compared to compiled C code;
-  typical JS interpreter would be more in the 50x range
+* user programs are compiled directly to machine code, and are never in any byte-code form that needs to be interpreted; this results in execution 10-20x faster than a typical JS interpreter
-* there is no RAM overhead for user-code - code all sits in flash; in a dynamic VM there are usually some data-structures representing code
+* there is no RAM overhead for user-code - all code sits in flash; in a dynamic VM there are usually some data-structures representing code
-* due to lack of boxing and static class layout the memory consumption for equivalent program data is within 2x of C code; a dynamic VM would be at least twice that, not counting the user-code structures mentioned above
+* due to lack of boxing and static class layout the memory consumption for objects is around half the one you get in a dynamic VM (not counting the user-code structures mentioned above)
 * while there is some runtime support code in PXT, it's typically around 100KB smaller than a dynamic VM, bringing down flash consumption and leaving more space for user code

+The execution time, RAM and flash consumption of PXT code is as a rule of thumb 2x of compiled C code, making it competitive to write drivers and other user-space libraries.

-Interfacing C++ from PXT is simpler than interfacing typical dynamic VMs, in particular for simple functions with numbers on input and output - there is no need for unboxing, checking types, or memory management.
+Interfacing C++ from PXT is easier than interfacing typical dynamic VMs, in particular for simple functions with numbers on input and output - there is no need for unboxing, checking types, or memory management.

 The main disadvantage of using static compilation is lack of dynamic features in the language, as explained above.

+While it is possible to run a dynamic VM even on an nRF51-class device (256KB of flash, 16KB of RAM), it leaves little space for innovative features on the software side, or more complex user programs and user-space (not C++) drivers.

 ## Smaller int types